Work Injury Benefits

 When the injury is stabilized and treatment is now being applied to begin the healing process, the employee who was injured can now begin focusing on what needs to be done for recovery.
 Ideally, the employer will have a contact available and the employer’s worker’s compensation plan and health plan should be kicking in.

 That said, more could be involved as well as long-term recovery needs, which are usually not covered by basic employer plans.
-In these instances, the employee should be consulting with a personal injury attorney.
+In these instances, the employee should be consulting with a personal injury attorney specializing in work accident injuries.
 Even if there is no intention to sue, it is extremely beneficial to have a second set of eyes on what’s provided for recovery to confirm it is adequate.
 Not having a professional check could literally be leaving benefits and help on the table and at the detriment of the employee.